levisre/KeyExchange/README.md

 Cons:

-	+ Pure AES key and IV are transferred during connection.
+	+ Pure AES key is transferred during connection.
 They're just protected by RSA

 - With DHE, the scenario is: